Emptine77/Projects/README.md

 * **GET** `/movies/{userId}/recommendations` — Retrieve top 10 personalized recommendations for a user.
 * **GET** `/movies/{userId}/recommendations?count={n}` — Retrieve the top *n* recommendations for a user.
----

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-### 4. Run analysis
-`python resumeParser.py`
-## License
-This project is licensed under the MIT License - see the LICENSE file for details.